AkarshSatija/World-Cup-Stream/README.md

 ## Dependencies and Installation
 - NodeJS and npm should be installed
 - Run "npm install"
-- Empower it if needed :P <sudo npm install>
+- Empower it if needed :P i.e. Run "sudo npm install"
 - Run "npm start" to start the app @ localhost:3000

 ## Scope of Improvemennts